nwessman/Drinking-buddy/README.md

 ### Contribution rules

-1. Create an Issue.
+1. Create an Issue and/or assign yourself to the issue.
-2. Create a Branch for that issue.
-Name the branch "issue/#" where # is issue number.
+3. Create a Branch for that issue.
+Name the branch "#-name-of-issue" where # is issue number.
-3. Push your commits to the branch.
+4. Push your commits to the branch.
-4. Pull Request.
+5. Pull Request.
 Write "Resolves #%" where % is the number of the issue in the pull request comment.
-5. Wait for code review.
+6. Wait for code review.
+7. Remove branch after merging.

 **Naming conventions**

 Issues should be named starting with: "Fix/Add"

-Branches should be named: "issue/#" where # is the issue number.
+Branches should be named: "#-name-of-issue" where # is the issue number.

 -----------------------------------------------